Skimmable-Code-pls/MLPMixer_numpy/README.md

 - [x] Optimiser.zero_grad()
 - [x] Model.zero_grad().
 Because I'm doing backprop manually without the assistance of torch's Autograd, so I also have to delete each layer's gradient manually after backprop.
 - [x] Warmup (epoch 0: lr=0 -> epoch 10: lr=0.001)
-- [x] "Sharpening" CosineAnnealingLR.
-Looking it's improve so far
+- [x] "Sharpening" Cosine scheduler.
+It's improving the model's performance in the ongoing experiment so far
-- [x] CosineAnnealingLR with WarmRestarts*
+- [x] CosineScheduler with warm restart*
 - [x] StochasticDepth
 - [ ] Set numpy seed to rule out lucky weight & bias init
 - [ ] Gradient accumulation for more desired batch size = 4096 and reduce code overhead.
 For the moment, this is low priority because it doesn't make sense to accumulate for desired batch size = 4096 when the training dataset only has 20000 samples, and doing this requires me to rewrite def backward of every layer and activation function to incorporate gradient accumulation.